single loop roller coaster

 Up through a Redwall notch, 4 Supai obstacles, 3 Hermit shelves, scramble to Zoroaster-Brahma Saddle, traverse below Brahma then easier scrambling on Brahma.
-Description is based on a full day out-n-back hike, route 7375 in Route MGR starting on the South Kaibab Trail.
+Description is based on a full day out-n-back hike, route 7375 in Route Editor starting on the South Kaibab Trail.

 Class four pitches ( risk of death ) and Hermit Shale scree.

 From Phantom Ranch head north on the North Kaibab Trail.
 In just over a quarter mile the signed Clear Creek turn off is on the right.
 Follow Clear Creek Trail east about 2.6 miles to Sumner Wash.

 Head north off-trail towards the redwall break.
 It looks a bit ominous at first glance.
 It's 1 mile to the top of the break.
 Following the wash up is a bit tedious.
 A use-trail surfaces under two-thirds of the way up.
 The joy is short lived as the pitch increases.
 Your nerves should ease seeing the break is a virtual ramp.

 As you approach the break the key ( technical bypass ) is to stay right.
 Scramble up a series of easy steep ledges.
 This is the redwall layer.
 Which has a nasty tarter etched surface.
 Cheap thin gloves are a godsend for saving skin while maneuvering and hanging on for dear life.
 The second key to this ascent is a bit tricky to find.
 After climbing 80??? feet you go left and come back down 20 feet.
 Almost down to the low point you pass a tree.
 It will likely have an assortment of slings to rappel the bypass.